Live virtual info session

 - fixed number of spots in the programme set at 650.

 The first step in the application process is to register in the Dutch national student registration system Studielink.
-Studielink opens on the 1 October, 2019 and closes on 15 January, 2020 at 23:59 CET (Central European Time).
+Studielink opens on the 1 October, 2020 and closes on 15 January, 2021 at 23:59 CET (Central European Time).
+This is not the actual application!
+Only once you have completed the 2nd step of the process, the RSM Online Application Form (OLAF), you will be considered an applicant.

-- Access https://www.studielink.nl/ and register before 15th January 2020.
+- Access https://www.studielink.nl/ and register before 15th January 2021.
 When you are a resident of the Netherlands, you can only submit an enrolment application if you use DigiD.
-Make sure to apply for your DigiD on time as it takes approximately five days to receive your DigiD login details.
+Apply on time for your DigiD as it takes approximately five days to receive your DigiD login details.

 - Enter your previous education.

-- Important automatic e-mails: confirmation registration and your EUR student number.
-You can ignore the email asking to send your diploma to education institution.
+- You can ignore the emails asking to send your diploma or a copy of your passport / ID to education institution.
 Instead you will upload these documents to the RSM Online Application Form (OLAF).

 If you have any issues while completing the registration, contact the RSM Admissions Office.